ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## ipcrypt-deterministic

 The `ipcrypt-deterministic` instantiation employs AES128 in a single‑block operation.
+The key MUST be exactly 16 bytes (128 bits) in length.
 Since AES128 is a permutation, every distinct 16‑byte input maps to a unique 16‑byte ciphertext, preserving the IP address format.

 For test vectors, see {{ipcrypt-deterministic-test-vectors}}.